pmagtulis/foi-ph-scraper/README.md

 # foi-ph-scraper
 An automatic scraper for the Freedom of Information portal of the Philippine government.

-**Data from publicly available records from December 7, 2021 onwards**
+**Data from publicly available records from December 7, 2021 onwards (when first scraped, can change since some older files in website are periodically removed)**

 # Recent updates
 |column name|definition|